5 Health & Physical Benefits From Playing Softball

 There are plenty of reasons why softball is a super fun sport to play, so what else do we need to actually get ourselves on the field?
 Probably nothing, but it also doesn’t hurt that there are a number of health benefits you’ll receive just from having fun while playing softball!

-Here are five health benefits your mind and body will receive just by hitting the diamond on a regular basis.
+Here are five health benefits of softball that your mind and body will receive just by hitting the diamond on a regular basis.

 Swinging a bat or throwing a softball requires you to have properly developed arm and shoulder muscles so you can avoid injury.
 And although swinging a bat uses your arms, you generate power in your swing from your lower body and core.
 So, there is literally no muscle group left behind when it comes to being a successful softball player!